Leonard Fournette Player Prop Bets for NFL Week 12 | Tampa Bay vs. Indianapolis 11/28/2021

 Matchup vs. Indianapolis

-- Fournette's 26.6 rushing yards per game in his five career matchups against the Colts are 24.9 fewer yards than his over/under in Sunday's game.
+- Against the Colts, Fournette's 26.6 rushing yards per game over his five career matchups are 24.9 fewer than his over/under in Sunday's game.

-- Fournette has had a rushing touchdown in two matchups versus the Colts, but did not have multiple TDs in either of those games.
+- Fournette, in five matchups against the Colts, has run for a TD twice, but has yet to total more than one in a single contest.

-- The Colts have the NFL's 15th-ranked defense against the run, giving up 111.6 yards per game.
+- Fournette will go up against a Colts squad that allows 111.6 rushing yards per game and is the NFL's 15th-ranked rush defense.

 Recent Performances